-The agreement was signed by Her Excellency Dr. Maryam Al Suwaidi, Acting CEO of the Securities and Commodities Authority and Amna Lootah, Assistant Director-General, DAFZA.
+The agreement was signed by Her Excellency Dr. Maryam Al Suwaidi, Acting CEO of the Securities and Commodities Authority and Amna Lootah, Assistant Director-General, DAFZ.

-In cooperation with DAFZA, the Securities and Commodities Authority oversee the offering, issuance, listing and trading of crypto assets and licensing related financial activities within the jurisdiction of DAFZA.
-The agreement also stipulates that the authority shall supervise, control, inspect and investigate entities operating in DAFZA and that have obtained a license or approval from the authority under this agreement.
+In cooperation with DAFZ, the Securities and Commodities Authority oversee the offering, issuance, listing and trading of crypto assets and licensing related financial activities within the jurisdiction of DAFZ.
+The agreement also stipulates that the authority shall supervise, control, inspect and investigate entities operating in DAFZ and that have obtained a license or approval from the authority under this agreement.

 The agreement will contribute to driving growth in the cryptocurrency sector and enhance the use of blockchain in the emirate of Dubai and the UAE, which will be an integral part of the UAE’s blockchain strategy.
 Accordingly, the two parties will exchange best experiences, practices and technical support with the aim of enhancing the understanding of the current financial systems.